WPChill/download-monitor/readme.txt

 Download Monitor is a plugin for uploading and managing downloads, tracking download hits, and displaying links.

-Development for this plugin can now be found on GitHub: https://github.com/mikejolley/download-monitor
+You can contribute code to this plugin via GitHub: https://github.com/mikejolley/download-monitor

+Note, my work on this plugin is on hold due to other projects.

 For older versions of wordpress use the older Download Monitor version 2.2.3 which is available from http://wordpress.org/extend/plugins/download-monitor/download/ (tested and working in Wordpress 2.0 and 2.3).